-Earlier this month we hosted our first e-commerce mini-conference.
+We are hosting our annual e-commerce mini-conference this Saturday.
 This event was specifically designed for small business owners who want to sell products or services online, especially during the holiday season.
-There was a great deal of information shared at the event.
-If you didn’t have a chance to attend, we created this quick checklist of a few important things that you need to know if you want to pursue online holiday selling:
+Unfortunately, this event has already sold out, but we created this quick checklist of a few important things that you need to know if you want to pursue online holiday selling:

 - Review Your Previous Holiday Marketing Plans (if you had any): Take a look at what worked and what didn’t last year, and strategize what you will do this year.
 Did you run out of stock early?
-Did your costs over run?
+Did your costs overrun?
 Did your website crash?
 How did your shipping and handling work out last year?
-Did you social media strategy help you make sales?
+Did your social media strategy help you make sales?

 - Create a Clear Payment & Return Policy: Make it clear on your website, preferably in the Terms of Services page, what your payment and return policies are so that customers understand what to expect.